 Top salespeople just asked a heck of a lot more targeted, relevant questions than their struggling peers.

-In other words, for an effective discovery sales call, don’t just ask more questions; ask more targeted questions (easier said than done).
+In other words, th discovery call tip is don’t just ask more questions; ask more targeted questions (easier said than done).

 Contrast with average salespeople, who tend to “front-load” their questions at the beginning of the call as if they are working their way through a checklist: